Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Experiments

 \subsection{Datasets}

-Three datasets are used in our study, covering most commonly used medical imaging modalities including ultrasound (\textbf{US}), electron microscopy (\textbf{EM}), and magnetic resonance imaging (\textbf{MRI}).
-Specifically, the thyroid US dataset from Zhejiang University School of Medicine Sir Run Run Shaw Hospital contains 414 training images, 117 validation images and 69 test images (1024×768 pixels).
-Each image is marked with crosshairs and forks at the location of the lesion by doctors, and corresponding clean ground truth images are also available.
-The EM dataset is provided by the MICCAI 2015 gland segmentation challenge (GlaS)~\cite{sirinukunwattana2015stochastic}.
-It consists of 165 calibrated pathological images, which are split into 160 training images and 5 test images.
-The MRI dataset is provided by Prostate MR Image Segmentation Challenge~\cite{litjens2014evaluation}.
-It has 50 training images and 30 test images.
-As there are no markers in the EM and MRI datasets, we added artificial markers to these two datasets to mimic doctors' process and validate our method.
+Our study utilizes three datasets of various medical imaging modalities.
+The thyroid ultrasound (\textbf{US}) dataset provided by Sir Run Run Shaw Hospital of Zhejiang University contains 414 training images, 117 validation images and 69 test images (1024×768 pixels).
+The images feature crosshairs and forks as doctor-added markers at lesion locations, with corresponding clean ground truth images and location labels.
+The electron microscopy (\textbf{EM}) dataset sourced from the MICCAI 2015 gland segmentation challenge (GlaS)~\cite{sirinukunwattana2015stochastic} consists of 160 training images and 5 test images.
+The magnetic resonance imaging (\textbf{MRI}) dataset obtained from Prostate MR Image Segmentation Challenge~\cite{litjens2014evaluation} has 50 training images and 30 test images.
+To replicate the doctors' process and validate our method, we add artificial markers to EM and MRI, which initially lack them.